ivanp1994/GuavaMuseFCS/README.md

 ![ned result 2](https://user-images.githubusercontent.com/84333373/132232666-55bed614-82dc-4be0-b47e-dea9c65d0665.PNG)

-There's a slight, but not insignificant improvement to our enrichment, but no to our depletion.
+There's a slight, but not insignificant improvement to our enrichment, but not to our depletion.